JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 // Both functions compile successfully
 ```

-However, if you have a third module (module three) that depends only on module two, the third module isn’t able to
+However, if you have a third module (module three) that depends only on module two, the third module won't be able to
 access the `Some` class in module **one**.
-Thus the dependency isn’t transitive between modules.
-Any functions in module
+As a result, the dependency won't be transitive between modules.
+Now, any
-three that have lambda parameters with the `Some` type trigger errors in Kotlin 2.0.0, thus preventing crashes later in
+functions in module three that have lambda parameters with the `Some` type will trigger errors in Kotlin 2.0.0, thus
-your code:
+preventing crashes later in your code:

 ```kotlin
 // Module three